kosli-dev/terraform-aws-evidence-reporter/examples/README.md

 4. Create a Terraform configuration: In order to use the evidence reporter module, you'll need to create a Terraform configuration.
 Here is the configuration [example](./examples).

 5. Initialize and run Terraform: Once you've created your Terraform configuration, you'll need to initialize Terraform by running the `terraform init` command in the same directory as your configuration files.
 This will download the necessary modules and providers for your configuration.
 Then, you can run the `terraform apply` command to apply your configuration.

-6. To check evidence reporter logs you can go to the AWS console -> Lambda service -> choose your lambda reporter function -> Monitor tab -> Logs tab.